klipsey/RedGuyMod/Release/README.md

 ___

 ## Changelog

+`1.3.3`
+- Nullify beam duration no longer scales with attack speed; tick rate still does though (maybe op who knows)
+- Rewrote Brutalize punch logic to fix multiplayer weirdness
+- Added config to disable the boss grab from empowered Brutalize- recommended until the collision issues are fixed, or if you find it grief in multiplayer
+- Fixed Coagulate not playing its animation for multiplayer clients

+`1.3.2`
+- Base armor: -10 > 0
+- Fixed Nullify starting off at full charge if it had previously absorbed projectiles

+`1.3.1`
+- whoops forgot to remove the network testing hook

+`1.3.0`

+# Changes
+- Networked EVERYTHING!
+Every single part of the character should now work properly on every client!
+Huge thanks to Tsweep and Moffein for helping with this :-)
+- Added alternate primary: Dismantle - Three hit combo with bonus damage and stun on the third hit
+- Physical Prowess wall leaps now scale with movement speed, but base distance has been reduced
+- Added new mastery skin and moved the current one to cursed config
+- Finally added unique emotes
+- Fixed Coagulate hop distance not scaling properly

+# Buffs
+- Hack Hold Stance damage multiplier increased from 4x to 5x, special animation added for max damage swings
+- Blood Well activation healing now counts as healing instead of regen, letting it benefit from the appropriate items
+- Blood Well no longer drains while charging a wall jump- should give it a little more niche use in combat
+- Brutalize punch shockwave damage: 400% > 1000%
+- Brutalize new effect: Can grab bosses when empowered
+- Brutalize now empowers Wandering Vagrant orbs when grabbed, greatly increasing blast radius and damage
+- Empowered Nullify charge speed increased

+# Nerfs
+- Base armor: 20 > -10
+- Base health regen: 2.5/s > 0.5/s
+- Hack damage: 270% > 230%
+- Cleave damage: 600% > 500%
+- Blood Well activation healing: 100% max hp > 75% missing hp
+- Brutalize heal on kill: 15% max hp > 10% max hp
+- Brutalize drag damage over time: 300%/s > 100%/s
+- Brutalize now deals half damage for each repeated slam on the same enemy (in the same grab)

 `1.2.4`
 - Fixed a gamebreaking bug caused by using Brutalize on an enemy with the Witch's Ring item from Aetherium (thanks yarrowyeen for finding the cause!)